 Our Made-to-Measure Service

-Jamie Hamilton is New & Lingwood’s Bespoke Tailoring Manager.
+Jamie Hamilton is New & Lingwood’s Made-to-Measure Specialist.
 Having worked in the best menswear environments for over ten years, he has a wealth of experience in tailoring, proportion and fit.
 He has dressed a broad spectrum of clients from royalty, to captains of industry, Members of Parliament, as well as many happy grooms!

 Simon Maloney, our Product & Marketing Director asked him to explain the process behind this service….

 Simon: From personal experience, it can be a little overwhelming if a customer is new to the world of made-to-measure tailoring.
 What should they expect from an appointment with you?

 Jamie: The most important part of the appointment is the initial discussion, which is to understand the customer’s personal needs and expectations.
 It’s a dialogue ultimately and it will take up most of our time together.
 Once I’ve fully grasped this, it makes the rest of the experience much more straightforward.
 I’ll want to know their personal style, are they looking for discreet tailoring or a standout piece for a special occasion, whether they prefer single-breasted to double- breasted, pleated or un-pleated trousers, narrow or full legs, even the types of shoes they intend to wear with the final garment.

 Simon: Once you’re happy that you’ve got this, what would the next stage be?

 Jamie: Then we’d move onto the cloth selection.
 There’s a wide choice from some of the world’s best mills and it can be confusing, so I’d want to know if the customer prefers a wool or a linen, if it’s wool do they like flannel to a worsted cloth, and if they’re unsure, I’d then ask in which situations the suit would be worn; which countries?
 Is it for travel?
 I’d try and advise them based on pattern scale.